apache/druid/docs/operations/mixed-workloads.md

 ## Service tiering

 The examples below demonstrate two tiers—hot and cold—for the Historicals and for the Brokers.
-The Brokers will serve short-running, "hot" queries before long-running, "cold" queries.
-Hot queries will be routed to the hot tiers, and cold queries will be routed to the cold tiers.
+The Brokers will serve short-running, light queries before long-running, heavy queries.
+Light queries will be routed to the hot tiers, and heavy queries will be routed to the cold tiers.

 It is possible to separate Historical processes into tiers without having separate Broker tiers.
 This way, you can assign data from specific time intervals to specific tiers in order to support higher concurrency on hot data.